-The clients in my portfolio are predominantly large family-run companies as well as their owners and associated family offices.
-To keep my mind fresh, I also advise a variety of promising young business owners and startups.
+The clients in Wouter’s portfolio are predominantly large family-run companies as well as their owners and associated family offices.
+To keep his mind fresh, he also advises a variety of promising young business owners and startups.

-Besides providing tax advice, I work with a team of financial and legal specialists to offer our clients input, often playing a coordinating role as trusted advisers.
-An important part of our practice is helping our clients to set up and safeguard their domestic and international privacy and asset protection structures.
+Besides providing tax advice, he works with a team of financial and legal specialists to offer his clients input, often playing a coordinating role as trusted advisers.
+An important part of his practice is helping clients to set up and safeguard their domestic and international privacy and asset protection structures.

-My first job as a tax consultant was with a medium-sized firm back in 2001.
-I spent most of my time there working in the ‘niche’ practice of family-run businesses and their owners.
-In 2007 I set up my own practice.
-While the emphasis was always on tax consultancy, coordinating the efforts of financial and legal advisers gradually developed into a significant part of my practice.
+Wouters first job as a tax consultant was with a medium-sized firm back in 2001.
+He spent most of his time there working in the ‘niche’ practice of family-run businesses and their owners.
+In 2007 he set up his own practice.
+While the emphasis was always on tax consultancy, coordinating the efforts of financial and legal advisers gradually developed into a significant part of his practice.

-Working with a team helps me to retain my focus.
-I draw inspiration from our mix of domestic and international clients.
+Working with a team helps Wouter to retain his focus.
+He draws inspiration from the mix of domestic and international clients.